 Potential collapse of two metal plates set into the footpath on Greenhill str, some 5m from the Arden str intersection, CV37 6PA

-Reported in the Gully or manhole defect category by Liz Salt at 18:25, Tue 14 May 2019
+Reported in the Gully or manhole defect category anonymously at 18:25, Tue 14 May 2019

 Sent to Warwickshire County Council 5 minutes later

 I assume these metal plates gave historical access cellars for the former Green Dragon pub which has now been demolished.
 They seem to have sunk a little compared to the footpath.
 Here, you are on Greenhill str looking toward the Greenhill / Arden str intersection.
 Alcester Road moves into the distance ahead of you and Arden str is just visible to your right.
 Note the deterioration in the footpath where it runs along the site boundary.
 I assume the two metal plates visible in the footpath were originally delivery points for the pub - so there must be a stairwell / tunnel underneath them.
 Those plates have begun to sink in recent months and I am concerned that their structural supports beginning to fail.
 The footpath is narrow as this point, given the rubbish bin, road barriers and traffic lights - so you can get very heavy pedestrian congestion right on those plates as people to struggle to get past each other.
 I now avoid walking on those metal plates for safety reasons.
 In addition, that same spot on the footpath used to have the street level signage for Arden street, set into the footpath paving.
 That sign and associated pipe work has been removed, further weakening the integrity of the footpath.
 (If the Council have removed the sign and don't want it, may I have it as a souvenir :-) ).

 Warwickshire County Council has received your report which will be reviewed accordingly.
 There are no automatic updates to the status of this report - this is something we are working on as part of the improvements to fault reporting.